News centres

 arc discharge

-pvd coating machines belongs to arc discharge.
+The multi-arc ion plating used by the pvd coating machines belongs to arc discharge.
 If the current limiting resistance of glow discharge is reduced, the discharge current will increase and turn into arc discharge.
 Arc discharge is characterized by high current density and low inter-electrode voltage, and its self-sustainment relies on new electron emission mechanisms, namely thermal emission and cold emission.
 Thermal emission is caused by the local high temperature caused by positive ions bombarding the cathode; cold emission is caused by the presence of a local strong electric field on the cathode surface.
 The former is called the hot electron arc, and the latter is called the cold cathode arc.
 The carbon electrode arc as a strong light source is the thermoelectron arc; the mercury arc rectifier used in the power industry uses cold cathode arc.

 An important feature of arc discharge is the cathode glow point on the cathode.
 The bright point of the hot electron arc is generally fixed; the bright point of the cold cathode arc such as the mercury arc rectifier liquid mercury surface jumps and moves.
 The cathode bright spot is the source of electron emission, and its current density is as high as hundreds to thousands of A/cm2.
 The volt-ampere characteristics of arc discharge vary with electrode materials, gas types, and pressure.
 The carbon electrode arc in the atmosphere shows typical negative resistance characteristics, so a current-limiting resistor must be connected in series with the external circuit to stabilize the current.
 Arc discharge produces intense radiation, the intensity of which increases with gas pressure and current density.
 The highest temperature point in the discharge zone is about 4200K at one atmosphere, 6520K at 10 atmospheres, and 10,000K at tens or hundreds of atmospheres.
 Carbon electrode arc is the earliest strong light source.
 Various high-pressure discharge lamps, such as high-pressure mercury lamps, xenon lamps, and sodium lamps, are light sources that perform arc discharge in the tube bulb.
 Arc welding and arc cutting are widely used in industry; the high temperature of the arc can be used as the heat source of the electric furnace.